Proposal workshops work. These OPRA workshops will provide specific writing techniques and tools for successfully writing your Endeavor proposal.

 Describe ways that you might share the results of this project with the University community and with a larger audience if appropriate.
 Don’t forget that if you receive monetary support from the Endeavor Awards Program that you will be required to present your work at the Endeavor Undergraduate Research and Creative Works Symposium on April 10, 2014.

-VII.
+IX.
 Budget Summary - $2,500 maximum for student-collaboration proposal

 Make sure the items listed in your budget have been mentioned elsewhere in the proposal.
 If you are ordering materials, include the vendor estimates in your proposal.
 Remember to include shipping costs when appropriate.

-VIII.
-Budget Narrative
+X. Budget Narrative

 Make sure you justify the expenses in your narrative including why the items you are requesting are essential to your successful completion of the project.

-IX.
+XI.
 References Cited